 Wildcat Success Days are resource refreshers where various resources and services are available to answer any questions you may have.
 It's an opportunity to receive support in order to conclude one quarter and prepare for the next.

-Some support services include: Advising, Career Services, Academic Success Center, Disability Services, Diversity and Equity Center, Recreation Center, Housing and Residence Life, Student Involvement, Student Employment, Financial Aid, Registrar Services, Student Living, Information Services, CAMP, Wellness Center, Dining and more.
+Some support services include: Advising, Career Services, Academic Success Center, Disability Services, Diversity and Equity Center, Recreation Center, Housing and Residence Life, Student Involvement, Student Employment, Financial Aid, Office of The Registrar, Student Living, Information Services, CAMP, Wellness Center, Dining and more.

 Common Questions for Links Orientation